NET WORTH: Unknown

 FUNDING AREAS: Education & Youth, Animals, TBD

 OVERVIEW: Gary Rubens and his wife Jennifer founded the Rubens Family Foundation in 2012.
 Since 2013, the Rubens Family Foundation has granted over $30 million.
-Grants have focused on education, mentoring programs, and college scholarships.
-A highlight of the couple's philanthropy so far is their $20 million gift to Washington State Opportunity Scholarship to help support students who want to get a degree in a STEM or health care field.
+Grants have focused on education, mentoring programs and college scholarships.
+A highlight of the couple's philanthropy so far is their $20 million gift to Washington State Opportunity Scholarship to support students who want to get a degree in a STEM or healthcare field.

-Funds have also gone to Youth Eastside Services, Antioch Adoptions, which provides no-cost adoptions, Assistance League, Friends of the Children, Seattle Children's Hospital and the Strong Against Cancer initiative.
+The couple also supports Youth Eastside Services, Antioch Adoptions, which provides no-cost adoptions, Assistance League, Friends of the Children, Seattle Children's Hospital, and the Strong Against Cancer initiative.

 ANIMALS: The couple has supported Homeward Pet, a no-kill animal shelter.